 - 4-5 pound pork loin - cut in chunks

 - 2 tsp garlic - minced

 - 1 long cinnamon stick - or 2 short

 - 1 medium orange - zest and juice

 - 1-3 chipotles with adobo - (to taste)

 - 2 tsp sea salt

 - fresh ground pepper

-Add all ingredients to the pressure cooker.
-Pressurize for 60 minutes.
+- Add all remaining ingredients to the pressure cooker.
+Cook under pressure for 60 minutes.